rkwrd/rkwrd.github.io/_posts/2015-05-06-goreme_iii.md

 ##The valley

-The next day, Marc and I met Michael (from Poland) over breakfast.
+The next day, Marc and I met Michal (from Poland) over breakfast.
 The three of us decided to go for a casual morning hike in one of the valleys (Kiliclar vadisi).
 The weather was gorgeous and the three of us picked a route which followed almost none of the suggested paths.

 {% include image.html img="pics/IMG_20150502_103945_scaled.jpg" title="Image" caption="" url="http://www.escapingsloth.com/pics/fullsize/IMG_20150502_103945.jpg" %}